Perceptyx Blog

 Retail organizations in particular, and organizations with large frontline workforces in general, can't afford to ignore these challenges.
 Here are four data-informed strategies that successful organizations should use to support their frontline workforce:

-• Leadership Support: Organizations that excel ensure their managers are well-trained in handling difficult customer situations and create clear escalation protocols for dangerous encounters.
+• Leadership Support: Organizations that excel ensure their managers are well-trained in handling difficult customer situations and create clear escalation protocols for dangerous encounters, knowing that ineffective managers remain a top reason people quit.
 They implement regular well-being check-ins, recognizing that proactive support prevents burnout and increases retention.
 These organizations understand that empowered leaders create resilient teams.

 • Equitable Benefits and Safety: Organizations must regularly review and enhance safety protocols, provide accessible mental health resources, and implement flexible scheduling options that accommodate the unique demands of frontline work.
 These measures demonstrate a tangible commitment to worker well-being beyond mere policy statements, creating an environment where frontline employees feel valued and protected.